Recommended Resources

 Budgets

 YNAB is a zero-based budgeting software.
-I’ve tried many different budgeting tools, but this is the one we use.
 Learning takes some time and isn’t as shiny as others, but the core principles and functionalities are solid.

 Credit & Debt